ChooseWhy Choose This Program?

 What Will You Do?

-Courses in studio art emphasize independent thought and experimentation in transforming materials to communicate emotions and ideas, which prepares them for serious inquiry, whether in research or studio practice.
-Students leave with an expansive portfolio to launch them into graduate school or a professional art career.
+Courses in studio art emphasize independent thought and experimentation in transforming materials to communicate emotions and ideas, which prepares you for serious inquiry, whether in research or studio practice.
+You’re able to bring your own experiences and skills into a community of peers.

 Course Curriculum